Back to Blog

 I obsessed over keywords, formatting, and ATS compliance.
 My resume was a keyword-stuffed mess designed for robots.

 The problem: Even if I passed ATS, a human still had to read it.
 And humans don't enjoy reading keyword-dense text.
+Research shows that recruiters spend an average of 7.4 seconds on initial resume review and keyword stuffing makes that experience worse.

 The fix: I rewrote my resume for humans first, with natural language and compelling stories.
-Then I checked ATS compatibility—not the other way around.
+Then I checked ATS compatibilitynot the other way around.

 Mistake #3: Applying Cold